 IP Blacklist

-An IP Blacklist is a list of IP addresses that are deemed suspicious, malicious, or untrustworthy, much like a town's list of known troublemakers.
-Organizations, webmasters, and service providers use IP blacklists to block or limit access from these problematic IP addresses, protecting their networks, systems, and users from potential harm, such as spam, malware, or cyberattacks.
+An IP Blacklist is a list of IP addresses marked as suspicious, malicious, or untrustworthy.
+Organizations, webmasters, and service providers use IP blacklists to block or limit access from these IP addresses.
+This helps protect networks, systems, and users from threats such as spam, malware, or cyberattacks.

 Example

-An online store has recently experienced a series of fraudulent transactions from a specific IP address.
-To protect their business and customers, the store adds the malicious IP address to their IP blacklist.
-As a result, any future requests from this blacklisted IP address will be denied or flagged for further investigation, reducing the likelihood of future fraudulent activity.
+An online store has seen a series of fraudulent transactions from a specific IP address.
+To protect the business and its customers, the store adds that IP address to its IP blacklist.
+As a result, future requests from the blacklisted IP address are denied or flagged for further investigation, which reduces the risk of more fraudulent activity.